Jorge Soler Preview, Player Props: Marlins vs. Mets

 Mets Pitching Rankings

-- The lefty last appeared on Tuesday, Sept.
-19 against the Miami Marlins, when he went 5 2/3 innings, allowing two earned runs while giving up six hits.
+- His most recent appearance was on Tuesday, Sept.
+19 against the Miami Marlins, when the left-hander tossed 5 2/3 innings, surrendering two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.